isomerpages/enterprisesg-seeds/news/notice/_posts/2025-06-30-post-Unauthorised use of the SEEDS name and branding.md

 schemes.</p>
 <p></p>
 <p>These activities are in no way affiliated with SEEDS, Enterprise Singapore
-(EnterpriseSG), Singapore Economic Development Board (EDB) or SG Growth Capital.
+(EnterpriseSG), the Singapore Economic Development Board (EDB) or SG Growth Capital.
 SEEDS does not operate in China and SEEDS officers will never offer financial incentives for participation in our programmes.</p>
 <p></p>